-high rates of chronic illness, ageing populations and unsustainable growth healthcare expenditure.
+- 1. Health, ageing and disability.
+This involves the use of AI to improve human health (either via prevention or treatment), achieve healthy ageing and support people living with disability.
+Solutions relating to this proposed AI specialisation are of high value considering rising or high rates of chronic illness, ageing populations and unsustainable growth healthcare expenditure.
 Disability support enabled by AI will benefit the 4.3 million Australians who live with disability, as estimated by the Australian Bureau Statistics.
 AI can be transformative for disabled people by improving their life opportunities and helping them get good jobs.
 Australia already has world-leading capabilities in AI for health, ageing and disability support.
-These issues are shared by countries worldwide and we can export our solutions into the global marketplace.

-- 2. Cities, towns and infrastructure.
+These issues are shared by countries worldwide and we can export our solutions into the global marketplace. - 2.
+Cities, towns and infrastructure.
 This involves the use of AI to decrease the costs and improve effectiveness of built infrastructure planning, design, construction, operation and maintenance.
 There are significant shortcomings in built infrastructure which is already impacting the operation of our towns and cities.
 Automation and sensory systems can improve our infrastructure.
-We have world-leading capabilities within this area and we can export the solutions to a rapidly urbanising world. - 3.
-Natural resources and environment.
+We have world-leading capabilities within this area and we can export the solutions to a rapidly urbanising world.

+- 3. Natural resources and environment.
 Australia is already a world leader in agricultural robotics and the use of advanced data science and machine learning on farms.
-We also lead the way in mine site automation and environmental monitoring/management applications of

-AI.
-We can develop these technologies into industries which export to a world hungry for more food, fibre, minerals and a cleaner environment.

-- Whilst specialisation is important, we note that many of the beneficial outcomes Australia could achieve through the development and adoption of AI will emerge serendipitously.
-These areas of specialisation should not limit, and where possible should support, the organic development of core AI research and capability within diverse segments of Australia's innovation ecosystem. - AI development is already well underway across Australian companies, governments and community organisations.
-Many organisations and individuals are making their own AI plans and strategies for the future.
-In this document we have identified a high-level pathway for Australia's AI development starting with experimentation which eventually leads to entirely new industries (Figure 2). - This document is intended to help guide future investment in AI and start a national dialogue on some of the ways these technologies might drive new economic and societal outcomes for Australia.
+We also lead the way in mine site automation and environmental monitoring/management applications of AI.
+We can develop these technologies into industries which export to a world hungry for more food, fibre, minerals and a cleaner environment. - Whilst specialisation is important, we note that many of the beneficial outcomes Australia could achieve through the development and adoption of AI will emerge serendipitously.
+These areas of specialisation should not limit, and where possible should support, the organic development of core AI research and capability within diverse segments of Australia's innovation ecosystem. - Al development is already well underway across Australian companies, governments and community organisations.
+Many organisations and individuals are making their own Al plans and strategies for the future.
+In this document we have identified a highlevel pathway for Australia's Al development starting with experimentation which eventually leads to entirely new industries (Figure 2). - This document is intended to help guide future investment in AI and start a national dialogue on some of the ways these technologies might drive new economic and societal outcomes for Australia.
 It has been prepared by CSIRO's Data61 to inform the Australian Government's consideration of potential directions to support greater awareness, exploration and uptake of AI across our industries and communities.